spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/20-install-on-kubernetes/20-vertex-helm-ref.md

 # Accounts

 The account sections contain the registry endpoints for images required by Palette VerteX to support the deployment of FIPS-compliant clusters in non-public cloud environments.
-Do not modify the `config.accounts` section unless explicitly instructed by the Spectro Cloud support team or if you are installing Palette VerteX in an airgap environment.
+Do not modify the `config.accounts` section unless explicitly instructed by our support team or if you are installing Palette VerteX in an airgap environment.

 ## Devops

 Palette VerteX conducts a series of automation tasks to support the deployment of FIPS-compliant clusters.
-Use the following parameters to configure the registry endpoints for the images required by the DevOps automation tasks.
+Use the following parameters to configure the registry endpoints for images required by the DevOps automation tasks.

 ### OpenStack